 - Marquis, N. Preventing and Reducing Underage Drinking.
 NY: Nova, 2009.

 “Alcohol Brain Science of Teens” was originally in the Bangor Daily News.
 Its title was “Dissenting Ideas on New Teen Brain Science.”
-Posted by permission of the author, a columnist for the paper.
+Posted by permission of the author.
 Slightly edited and headings added.